 Everybody handles grief differently, everybody has a role to play in the process of navigating out of it.
 After the last few days I believe more than ever that God gives us the kind of people we need in the moments we need them.
 Some people are good leaders, some are organizers, some people clean, some people feed, some cry with us, some hold us up, and still some are just so wonderfully skilled at finding joy and peace in the midst of mourning.

 Grief comes in waves.
 It is exhausting, but sleep is elusive.
-Nothing can fix it, nor make it go away… though food and family seem to help.
+Nothing can fix it, or make it go away... though food and family seem to help.

-Babies make it better, if only for a few seconds… Something about their innocence seems to lighten the burden and bring smiles to faces.
-Grief has a way of showing us what truly matters in our lives, and what’s just noise.
+Babies make it better, if only for a few seconds...
+Something about their innocence and how oblivious and carefree they are seems to lighten the burden and bring smiles to faces, even if just briefly.
+Grief has a way of showing us what truly matters in our lives...
+And what's just noise.